shreyashukla239/CodSoft/README.md

-# CodSoft
-This respository contains my tasks and projects completed during the Codsoft Internship Program.
+This respository contains my tasks and projects.